ChaosiumInc/QuestWorlds/CONTRIBUTING.md

 We will tend to scan through open issues to prioritize those that we need to deal with.
 You can help us by making the issue as clear as possible in the title.
 Include the section of the rules and a pithy summary of the issue, not the detail.

-To be really helpful, you could indicate which type of issue you believe this is [Error, Fix, or Enhancement].
+To be really helpful, you could indicate which type of issue you believe this is [Error, Fix, Enhancement or Housekeeping].

 ### Provide detail in the description